-The state will monitor the CSI entrance criteria and raise the three years of a CCRPI score below 60 criteria if it is no longer sufficient to capture the lowest 5% of Title I schools.
-It is important to note that an identified CSI school could meet the corresponding exit criteria, but be re-identified as a CSI school due to meeting a different entrance criteria.
+It is important to note that an identified CSI school could meet the corresponding exit criteria, but remain a CSI school due to meeting a different entrance criteria.
 For example, a school could be identified for CSI support under criteria 1, meet the applicable exit criteria, then have a graduation rate below 67%.
-This would result in the school being re-identified for CSI support under criteria 2.
-While this situation is not ideal, it is a necessary condition to ensure that entrance and exit criteria are straightforward and schools do not get "trapped" on the CSI list.
+This would result in the school remaining on the CSI list under criteria 2.
 It is also possible that a CSI school could exit CSI support, then be identified for TSI support.
-Schools identified for CSI support are not eligible for TSI support, even if they meet the TSI entrance criteria.
+Schools identified for CSI support are not eligible for TSI support.